 Dealing with Departures

-Firstly, it’s important to avoid overreacting to the employee notifying you of their intention to depart; irrespective of how specialist the position or important the person.
-Providing there is no direct conflict with their new employer, don’t show them the door the moment they hand in their notice (unless of course you have a good reason for doing so).
-Provide them with support during their transition and give them time to transfer critical knowledge to others and finish outstanding projects.
+Firstly, it’s important to avoid overreacting when the employee notifies you of their intention to leave; irrespective of how specialist the position or important the person.
+Providing there is no direct conflict with their new employer, don’t show them the door the moment they hand in their notice (unless of course, you have a good reason for doing so).
+Provide them with support during their transition and give them time to transfer any critical knowledge to others and finish outstanding projects.

 If you’re set on retaining the employee, you can explore the option of presenting a counter-offer, such as increased pay or a change in role.
 However, bear in mind that even when counter-offers are accepted, they don’t usually turn out to be successful.
 Employees who accept them will often remain unhappy and end up leaving within the next 12 months regardless.
-If they’re not interested, avoid resorting to desperate measures; instead focus on leaving a positive impression during those closing interactions.
+If they’re not interested, focus instead on giving a positive impression during those closing interactions.

 It’s good practice to stay on friendly terms with ex-employees after they leave your company.
 Maintaining the relationship – and keeping them in your talent pool – means you’re likely to catch them should they come to market again.
 This occurrence is so common that it’s even been given a formal term, ‘boomerang employees’.
 An added bonus with boomerang employees is that they need less time to settle into a role and can often come back with new skills.